YogithaSimbus/LLMSQLScriptConverterFlaskVersion/README.md

 # SQLSwitchConverter: LLM-Driven Migration Orchestrator

 **SQLSwitchConverter** is an enterprise-grade web application designed to orchestrate the **Lakebridge Switch** LLM-transpiler.
-It simplifies the modernization of legacy data warehouses by automating the conversion of complex T-SQL scripts (tested on MSSQL, Teradata, and Snowflake) into Databricks-optimized code.
+It simplifies the modernization of legacy data warehouses by automating the conversion of complex SQL scripts (tested on MSSQL, Teradata, and Snowflake) into Databricks-optimized code.

 By leveraging a **Single-Model Architecture**, SQLSwitch Pro utilizes a powerful Foundation Model (Llama 3.3 70B) to handle both semantic code translation and internal validation in a unified pipeline.